-The 2-1-1 Crisis/Hotline and Information Center of Pathways maintains a database of more than 2085 local resources — the most comprehensive in Licking and Knox Counties — to help with information and referral calls.
-A web-based version of the database can be accessed through this web page by clicking the 2-1-1 online resource directory logo to your left.
-The 2-1-1 Crisis/Hotline responds to an average of 30,000 calls annually.
+The 2-1-1 Crisis/Hotline and Information Center of Pathways maintains a database of more than 2750 local, state and issues national resources — the most comprehensive in Licking and Knox Counties — to help with information and referral calls.
+A web-based version of the database can be accessed through this web page by clicking the 2-1-1 online resource directory logo above or at the http://viirtus.com/rx-levitra bottom of this page.
+The 2-1-1 Crisis/Hotline receives over 36,000 calls annually.

 The 2-1-1 Crisis/Hotline has been answering calls for help and linking callers to local resources for over 40 years.
 Click here to learn more about our history.

 Fee: No cost to callers.
-Services are underwritten by the Community Mental Health and Recovery Board of Licking and Knox Counties, the Licking County United Way, and the United Way of Knox County.
+Services are underwritten by Mental Health and Recovery for Licking and Knox Counties, the United Way of Licking County, and the United Way of Knox County.

 Eligibility: Anyone who works or lives in Licking and Knox Counties

 Referral: No restrictions.

 How to Contact the 2-1-1 Crisis/Hotline and Information Center of Pathways

 By Phone: The 2-1-1 Crisis/Hotline can be reached 24 hours a day, 7 days a week by simply dialing 2-1-1 on your landline telephone and most cell phones in Licking and Knox Counties.
 You may also dial (800) 544-1601 and, in Licking County, (740) 345-HELP (4357).
 NOTE: 2-1-1 availability and service may vary depending on your cellular, cable or VOIP telephone services provider.